Wright Tower

 The Kaden Tower's distinctive cantilever design can be seen above.
 The floors hang from a central core, rather than relying on columns for support.
 This design provides wide-open, uninterrupted office space on every floor.

-The Kaden Tower’s distinctive cantilever design can be seen here.
+The Wright Tower’s distinctive cantilever design can be seen here.
 The floors hang from a central core, rather than relying on columns for support.
 This design provides wide-open, uninterrupted office space on every floor.

-The Kaden Tower is a 15-story office building at 6100 Dutchmans Lane in east suburban Louisville, Kentucky.
+The Wright Tower is a 15-story office building at 6100 Dutchmans Lane in east suburban Louisville, Kentucky.
 The building opened in 1966 as the headquarters for the Lincoln Income Life Insurance Company and was originally named Lincoln Tower.
 It was built under the leadership of Lincoln Income president John T. Acree, Jr., at a cost of $2.7 million.

 The building’s design is often attributed to Frank Lloyd Wright, but was actually designed by Wright’s protégé and son-in-law William Wesley Peters.
 Peters married Wright’s adopted daughter Svetlana in 1935, only to lose her and a son eleven years later in a car crash.